davidfowl/Micronetes/README.md

 ## Micronetes CLI

 The Micronetes CLI is an orchestrator that coordinates multiple applications running both locally and remotely to make developing easier.
 The core model is an application which is made up of several services.
+Here's an example of a small distributed application:

+**app.yaml**

 ```yaml
 - name: web